abberdeen/circuitid-csharp/docs/TimeSchedulesApi.md

             // Configuration.Default.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new TimeSchedulesApi(Configuration.Default);
-            var timeschedules = new Timeschedules(); // Timeschedules | The JSON object that will be posted to the REST API endpoint.
+            var timeschedulesCreateOrPatch = new TimeschedulesCreateOrPatch(); // TimeschedulesCreateOrPatch | The JSON object that will be posted to the REST API endpoint.

             try
             {
                 // Create a new object
-                GetTimeSchedule200Response result = apiInstance.CreateTimeSchedule(timeschedules);
+                GetTimeSchedule200Response result = apiInstance.CreateTimeSchedule(timeschedulesCreateOrPatch);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)